SentinelOne Inc. (S) Is Now En Route to Higher Prices

 SentinelOne Inc. (S) Insider Activity

-A total of 47 insider transactions have happened at SentinelOne Inc. (S) in the last six months, with sales accounting for 27 and purchases happening 20 times.
-The most recent transaction is an insider sale by Bernhardt David J.,the company’sChief Financial Officer.
-SEC filings show that Bernhardt David J. sold 3,249 shares of the company’s common stock on Nov 10 at a price of $17.91 per share for a total of $58190.0.
-Following the sale, the insider now owns 97483.0 shares.
+A total of 46 insider transactions have happened at SentinelOne Inc. (S) in the last six months, with sales accounting for 26 and purchases happening 20 times.
+The most recent transaction is an insider sale by TOMASELLO ROBIN,the company’sChief Accounting Officer.
+SEC filings show that TOMASELLO ROBIN sold 6,669 shares of the company’s common stock on Dec 06 at a price of $14.25 per share for a total of $95033.0.
+Following the sale, the insider now owns 70526.0 shares.

-SentinelOne Inc. disclosed in a document filed with the SEC on Nov 09 that Bernhardt David J. (Chief Financial Officer) sold a total of 1,538 shares of the company’s common stock.
-The trade occurred on Nov 09 and was made at $16.53 per share for $25417.0.
-Following the transaction, the insider now directly holds 0.1 million shares of the S stock.
+SentinelOne Inc. disclosed in a document filed with the SEC on Dec 06 that Conder Keenan Michael (Chief Legal Officer & Sec’y) sold a total of 2,785 shares of the company’s common stock.
+The trade occurred on Dec 06 and was made at $14.25 per share for $39686.0.
+Following the transaction, the insider now directly holds 0.15 million shares of the S stock.